iTwin/itwinjs-core/docs/learning/ui/HostAppUI.md

 See example [StateManager](./framework/State.md/#example-of-defining-initial-set-of-reducers)

-## Adding UI from Extensions and Packages
+## Building UI using Modular Packages

-Any extension or package can provide a class that implements the UiItemsProvider interfaces to add UI items to the host application.
+Any package can provide a class that implements the UiItemsProvider interfaces to add UI items to the host application by registering its UiItemsProvider(s) when it is initialized.
 Items provided at runtime may be inserted into a Toolbar, StatusBar, Backstage or Widget Panel.
-An extension would instantiate and register its UiItemsProvider class with the UiItemsManager when it is loaded.
-A package would typically register its UiItemsProvider when it is initialized.

 See example [UiItemsProvider](./abstract/uiitemsprovider/#uiitemsprovider-example) implementation.